mrchantey/beet/crates/beet_net/README.md

 # `beet_net`

-This is a minimalist replication library that can run on microcontrollers.
+This is a woefully naive but very tiny replication library that can run on microcontrollers.